malaise/ada/README.txt

 Relocation of the Makefiles directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If the Makefiles installation directory is not '$(HOME)/Makefiles', then
+If the Makefiles installation directory is not '$(HOME)/Makefiles', then the
+new location can be set must be set in the environment variable 'MAKFILES_DIR'.
+Otherwise:

-- the definition of TEMPLATES in 'common.mk' has to be adapted,
+- the definition of 'TEMPLATES' in 'common.mk' has to be adapted,

 - all makefiles must have their first include directive of 'common.mk' adapted
-with the new path.
+with the new location.

 Relocation of C or Repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~